buttplugio/buttplug-js/README.md

 (GUI)](https://intiface.com/central) or [Initface Engine (CLI)](https://github.com/intiface/intiface-engine).
 No Rust FFI bindings are required.

+## Using buttplug-js with Node

+buttplug-js works with both pure web builds, as well as node applications.
+To use buttplug-js with node, use the `ButtplugNodeWebsocketClientConnector` class instead of the `ButtplugBrowserWebsocketClientConnector` class.
+That should be the only change needed, all of the API stays the same.
+See the Documentation section for more info.

+## Documentation

+Documentation on how to use Buttplug in general, as well as examples for buttplug-js, can be found in the [Buttplug Developer Guide](https://docs.buttplug.io/docs/dev-guide).

+API documentation for buttplug-js can be found at https://buttplugio.github.io/buttplug-js.

 ## What happened?
 Why is buttplug-js back?

 For those of you that have been around a while, you may remember that this used to be the main